Interest rate risk: Market risk

-At banks
+Banks

 The assessment of interest rate risk is a very large topic at banks, thrifts, saving and loans, credit unions, and other finance companies, and among their regulators.
-The widely deployed CAMELS rating system assesses a financial institution's: Capital adequacy, Assets, Management Capability, Earnings, Liquidity, and Sensitivity to market risk.
+The widely deployed CAMELS rating system assesses a financial institution's: Capital adequacy, Assets, Management, Earnings, Liquidity, and Sensitivity to market risk.
 A large portion of the Sensitivity in CAMELS is interest rate risk.
 Much of what is known about assessing interest rate risk has been developed by the interaction of financial institutions with their regulators since the 1990s.
-Interest rate risk is unquestionably the largest part of the sensitivity analysis in the CAMELS system for most banking institutions.
-When a bank receives a bad CAMELS rating equity holders, bond holders and creditors are at risk of loss, senior managers can lose their jobs and the firms are put on the FDIC problem bank list.
+Interest rate risk is the largest part of the sensitivity analysis in the CAMELS system for most banking institutions.
+When a bank receives a poor CAMELS rating (a 4 or 5 on the ratings scale), it is indicative of taking excessive risks and it's likely the bank is in an overall troubled condition and may be included on the FDIC problem bank list.

 See the Sensitivity section of the CAMELS rating system for a substantial list of links to documents and examiner manuals, issued by financial regulators, that cover many issues in the analysis of interest rate risk.

 In addition to being subject to the CAMELS system, the largest banks are often subject to prescribed stress testing.
 The assessment of interest rate risk is typically informed by some type of stress testing.
-See: Stress test (financial), List of bank stress tests, List of systemically important banks.
+See: Stress test (financial), List of bank stress tests, List of systemically important banks, Interest rate risk in the banking book.